 How You Can Hire an Attorney for No Money Up-Front

-As we mentioned above, in general a workers’ compensation lawyer will work on a contingency fee basis.
+As we mentioned above, a workers’ compensation lawyer will generally work on a contingency fee basis.
 If you’re seeking representation for a workers’ compensation case, this eliminates the need for substantial up-front payments.
 A contingency arrangement allows all injured workers, even those with limited financial resources, the chance to receive quality legal representation.
 It also provides a strong incentive for a workers’ compensation lawyer to obtain maximum benefits for their clients.

 Since money is often tight for injured or ill workers, the ability to “hire” a workers’ compensation lawyer this way can make all the difference.
 Plus, research has shown that injured workers who retain lawyers consistently receive larger settlements — as much as 30% more!
 So, though you’ll give a percentage of your settlement to your lawyer, you’re still likely coming out ahead.